SAIKAT0604/Clothing_Prediction/README.md

 # Clothing_Prediction
-Classifies any apparel/clothes image into 10 different classes like t-shirt, sneakers, trousers etc. using the fashion_mnist dataset from keras.
+Classifies any apparel/clothes image into 10 different classes like t-shirt, sneakers, trousers etc. using the fashion_mnist dataset from keras.<br>
 Also some Sample Images are stored in static/images folder to try the webapp.

 ### Try the heroku webapp